msantos/prx/README.md

 prx provides:

-* a safe interface to system calls and other POSIX operations that will not block the Erlang VM
+* a safe, beam-friendly interface to system calls and other POSIX operations

 * simple, reliable OS process management by mapping Erlang processes to a hierarchy of system processes